 Well, this is not directly related to GTD or other personal development techniques that I follow on this blog, but it’s an interesting study.
 According to this article, sleep is the period when our brain it actually rebuild its cells.
-No sleep, no new cells… No new cells, more pressure on the existing cells to get the job done, and more weariness…
+So loosing sleep means no new cells… No new cells, more pressure on the existing cells to get the job done, and more weariness…

 This is an interesting viewpoint.
 One or two years ago I was very attracted to polyphasic sleep, never tried it, but seemed like an interesting endeavour.
 By reading other people’s blogs about polyphasic sleep, especially Steve Pavlina’s posts, I think this is still a good thing to do.
 But in the light of the latest article, I’m not so sure.